corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/running-your-first-cordapp/run-first-cordapp.md

 * `flowClassName` is the fully qualified path to the flow class you want to run.
 * `requestData` is the set of arguments you pass to the flow.

-   You should get the following response:
+   Swagger should display the following response:
    {{< figure src="post-flow-start-requested.png" figcaption="Successful response for POST /flow/{holdingidentityshorthash}" >}}

-Note, if you forget to change the `ClientRequestId` on subsequent attempts to run the flow, you will receive this error message:
+Note, if you forget to change the `ClientRequestId` on subsequent attempts to run the flow, the following error message is displayed:
 {{< figure src="post-flow-already-started-error.png" figcaption="Error response for POST /flow/{holdingidentityshorthash" >}}

 Because the API is asynchronous, at this stage you only receive the confirmation `START_REQESTED`.
-There is no indication of  the flow has been successful.
+There is no indication if the flow has been successful.
 To find out the status of the flow, you must check the flow status.

 ### Checking the flow status